apache/skywalking/docs/en/concepts-and-designs/lal.md

 - `grok` (TODO)

-We're aware of certains performance issues in the grok Java library, and so we're currently conducting investigations and benchmarking.
+We're aware of certain performance issues in the grok Java library, and so we're currently conducting investigations and benchmarking.
 Contributions are welcome.

 ### Extractor